DeeWan17/News-Category-API/README.md

 - TRAVEL
 - WORLD NEWS

-I have successfully trained a neural network to assign categories to headlines.
-The training dataset was https://www.kaggle.com/datasets/rmisra/news-category-dataset
+A neural network has successfully been trained to assign these categories to any news headlines.
+The training dataset: https://www.kaggle.com/datasets/rmisra/news-category-dataset

 Beware that no AI is 100 percent accurate.